ISO 9001:2015 Clause 9.2 Internal Audit

 - Provides the auditee with an opportunity to ask the team leader about the way the audit will be conducted.

-In summary, the purpose of preliminary visits is to clarify the scope and objective of the audit, agree on the procedures to be adopted during the audit and to resolve any misunderstandings.
-These visits may not always be practical and such factors such as time, costs, distance and availability of personnel to send may need to be considered.
+In summary, the purpose of preliminary visits is to clarify the scope and objective of the audit, agree on the procedures to be adopted during the audit and resolve any misunderstandings.
+These visits may not always be practical and such factors as time, costs, distance, and availability of personnel to send may need to be considered.

 6 Conducting Document Review